JOALYS PARIS

 Frequently Asked Questions

 You can, but we don't recommend it for daily wear.
-At 6.5 Mohs hardness with perfect cleavage, tanzanite chips more easily than sapphire (9 Mohs).
-If you insist, choose a protective bezel setting and remove it during physical activities.
+At about 6.5 Mohs with cleavage in one direction, tanzanite chips more easily than sapphire at 9 Mohs.
+If you're set on it, choose a protective bezel setting and take the ring off during anything physical.

-In certain lighting, yes.
-Both display deep blue hues.
-However, tanzanite shifts toward violet and burgundy from different angles (trichroism), while sapphire maintains a more consistent blue.
-Side by side, the violet undertone in tanzanite becomes obvious.
+In some lighting, yes.
+Both show a deep blue.
+But tanzanite shifts toward violet and burgundy from different angles, the trichroism, while sapphire holds a more consistent blue.
+Set side by side, the purple undertone in tanzanite usually gives it away.

-Approximately 95% of commercial tanzanite undergoes heat treatment at around 600C to transform the natural brownish-purple color into vivid blue-violet.
-This is permanent, stable, and universally accepted in the gem trade.
-Untreated blue tanzanite barely exists commercially.
+Around 95% of commercial tanzanite is heat-treated at roughly 600°C to turn the natural brownish-purple into vivid blue-violet.
+It's permanent, stable, and universally accepted in the trade.
+Untreated blue tanzanite barely exists commercially, so assume the stone in front of you has been gently heated.

-Earrings and pendants are ideal since they avoid the daily impact that rings face.
-If choosing a ring, opt for a bezel setting that protects the stone's edges.
-Avoid tension settings or high-prong designs that leave tanzanite exposed to knocks.
+Earrings and pendants are ideal, since they dodge the daily impact that rings take.
+If you want a ring, go with a bezel setting that wraps and protects the stone's edges.
+Avoid tension settings or tall, exposed prong designs that leave tanzanite open to knocks.

-An experienced gemologist can usually spot the difference by observing trichroism (tanzanite shows three colors vs. sapphire's two) and by gauging the stone's heft, since sapphire feels noticeably heavier.
-Definitive identification requires refractometer testing or lab certification.
+An experienced eye usually can, by watching for trichroism (tanzanite shows three colors, sapphire two) and by gauging heft, since sapphire feels noticeably heavier.
+But definitive identification still needs a refractometer or a lab report, especially on a costly stone.

-Tanzanite is the modern December birthstone (designated by AGTA in 2002).
-It's a meaningful and beautiful choice for December birthdays.
-Blue zircon and turquoise are traditional December options.
-Sapphire represents September birthdays specifically.
+Tanzanite is a modern December birthstone, added by the trade in 2002, which makes it a meaningful, beautiful choice for a December birthday.
+Blue zircon and turquoise are the traditional December options.
+Sapphire, for the record, belongs to September rather than December.

 Expert Certification